eliminaterabies/pipeline/README.md

 	* `install.packages("tidyverse")
 1. The [shellpipes package](https://dushoff.github.io/shellpipes/)

+### Data linkage

+For the hack-a-thon, the key point is that you want your desired version of the WiseMonkey file linked to `Animal_CT.csv` in the main repo directory; don't worry about how you update it, it's not tracked (and .gitignore'd; please do NOT push it).
+You can follow the rules below if you feel like doing it our way.

+### Long-term data-linkage

+You will need to have access to data files in a Dropbox.
+The default location of this Dropbox is ~/Dropbox/Rabies_TZ/.
+If your data is elsewhere (or if you're using a different Dropbox), you will need to either set up links, or make a local configuration file.
+If `ls ~/Dropbox/Rabies_TZ/Tanzania_Animal*.csv` shows you a bunch of WiseMonkey files, you're probably OK.

+If not, but you already have a personal .local file, say `make <yourname>.config` after `make Makefile` (see below).
+NB: There is a file called `katie.local`

+1. Sort out your Data linkage issues (see above)
+1. `make dropsetup`
+1. `ls -l *.csv`
+	* This should show two data files in the main directory, and where they point to in the Dropbox

 ## R script workflow

 The script `SD_dogs.allchecks.Rscript` sources all of the files needed to make the report, and moves them to their final locations _at the end_ (the system call).

 The generic script `report.rmd` is set up for the hack-a-thon to focus on SD_dogs.
-Thus, you should be able edit it and knit it however you like
+Thus, you should be able edit it and knit it however you like as long as you leave the few magic lines at the beginning.

+After the hack-a-thon, I'll build a version that should be easier to modify for other branches.

 ## Make workflow